More Restriction Is Often Mistaken for Better Training: Why a Long Line Can Be Part of “Solving Pulling”

 And at the same time, the circle completes itself, because these things are also easier to teach on a longline too, since it changes the conditions so better behavior is easier to teach and easier to reinforce.

-Many dogs become easier to handle right away when they have enough space to move without constant opposition.
+Nevertheless, in the right settings, a longline can improve the walking experience immediately… Many dogs become easier to handle right away when they have enough space to move without constant opposition.
 So, you’ll see:

 • less frantic rushing to every scent or object